paulrobello/par_infini_sweeper/README.md

 ## Prerequisites

+- Python 3.11 - 3.13 (3.12 recommended)
-The instructions assume you have `uv` installed.
+- The instructions assume you have `uv` installed.

 ## Installation